rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.

+## Working Directory
+Go to the directory where you check out the [repository](https://github.com/rachelgoff/FSND2) which includes What To Eat backend code.
+The working directory is under `/FSND2/projects/capstone/05_what_to_eat`.

 ## Running the server

-### Running the server from local host
+### Running the server from localhost
-From within the working directory (for example, mine is `05_what_to_eat` directory, which is one level above `backend` directory) first ensure you are working using your created virtual environment.

-Each time you open a new terminal session, run:
+Make sure you are working using your created virtual environment before you start running the server.
+Go to the working directory, then run the following command:

 ```bash
 $ DATABASE_URL='postgresql://localhost:5432/dish' PGGSSENCMODE=disable FLASK_APP=backend/src/app.py FLASK_ENV=development flask run